Shitō-ryū: History

 Kenwa Mabuni (Mabuni Kenwa 摩文仁 賢和) was born in Shuri, Okinawa in 1889.
 Mabuni was a 17th generation descendant of the warrior Uni Ufugusuku Kenyu.
 He began his instruction in his home town in the art of Shuri-te (首里手) at the age of 13, under the tutelage of Ankō Itosu (糸州 安恒, Itosu Ankō) (1831–1915).
 He trained diligently for several years, learning many kata.
 It was Itosu who first developed the Pinan kata, which were possibly derived from the Kusanku form.

 One of his close friends, Chōjun Miyagi (宮城 長順, Miyagi Chōjun) (founder of Gojū-ryū Karate) introduced Mabuni to another great of that period, Kanryō Higaonna (東恩納 寛量, Higaonna Kanryō).
 Mabuni began to learn Naha-te (那覇手) under him.
 While both Itosu and Higaonna taught a "hard-soft" style of Okinawan "Te", their methods and emphases were quite distinct: the Itosu syllabus included straight and powerful techniques as exemplified in the Naihanchi and Bassai kata; the Higaonna syllabus stressed circular motion and shorter fighting methods as seen in the kata Seipai and Kururunfa.
-Shitō-ryū focuses on both hard and soft techniques to this day.
+Shitō-ryū focuses on both hard and soft techniques.

 Although he remained true to the teachings of these two masters, Mabuni sought instruction from a number of other teachers, including Seishō Arakaki, Tawada Shimboku, Sueyoshi Jino and Wu Xiangui (a Chinese white crane kung fu master known as Go-Kenki in Japanese).
 In fact, Mabuni was legendary for his encyclopaedic knowledge of kata and their bunkai applications.
 By the 1920s, he was regarded as the foremost authority on Okinawan kata and their history and was much sought after as a teacher by his contemporaries.
 There is even some evidence that his expertise was sought out in China, as well as in Okinawa and mainland Japan.
 As a police officer, he taught local law enforcement officers and at the behest of his teacher Itosu, began instruction in the various grammar schools in Shuri and Naha.